webcomponents/polyfills/packages/shadycss/shadow-parts.md

 the value of that property is determined at each site where that rule is _consumed_, not where the rule was _defined_.

-ShadyCSS emulates this behavior by switching to per-instance styling for any node that receives a `::part` rule that consumes a CSS Custom Property.
+For browsers that don't support native CSS custom properties, ShadyCSS emulates this behavior by switching to per-instance styling for any node that receives a `::part` rule that consumes a CSS Custom Property.
 This is identical to the behavior already used for normal custom property consumption in ShadyCSS, where each such host is given a class that is unique for its set of property values.

 Native: